Mendix Cloud

 A licensed app runs on a node with at least two environments: production and acceptance.
 If required, you can also add a test environment or use Flexible Environments.
 Your licensed app is linked to a node and can be deployed to any of these environments.
 It is possible to specify different resource packs for each of these environments, but Mendix recommends that you make your production and acceptance environments the same size.

 If the standard environments that you get with a licensed app do not meet your requirements, you can request a Mendix Cloud node with Flexible Environments.
 With Flexible Environments, you can specify how many environments you want in your node.
-You can also decide what they should be called.
+You can also decide what to call them.

 Apps deployed to Mendix Cloud are configured to use a PostgreSQL database.
 It is not possible to configure your app to use an alternative database if it is deployed to Mendix Cloud.

 If you need to use a different database, consider deploying your app to a different platform.
-For more information, see Deployment.
+For more information, see Deploying Apps.

-Apps that run on Mendix Cloud are automatically given their own URLs.
+Apps that run on Mendix Cloud are automatically assigned their own URLs.
 The format of the URL depends on the license and environment type, and can be one of the following:

 {app-name}.mendixcloud.com